JaMarcus Russell: Post-football

 New Orleans Saints head coach Sean Payton said in May 2010 that the time was not right for the Saints to consider signing Russell, but added in that it was "newsworthy" when a high draft pick is released so soon, and said players like Russell often get second chances in the NFL.
 However, due in part to concerns about his work ethic, Russell has never played another down in an NFL game.
 On September 26, 2010, ESPN.com reported that Russell had moved to Houston, Texas, and was working out with former NBA standout and head coach John Lucas, who was also consulting him as a life coach.
 Russell had a workout with the Washington Redskins on November 2, 2010, but was not signed.
 On November 15, 2010, Russell, who at the time was at 292 pounds, worked out for the Miami Dolphins with four other quarterbacks to replace an injured Chad Pennington on the Dolphins' roster.
 Patrick Ramsey was eventually signed.
 In January 2011, Lucas attempted to arrange a meeting for Russell with Baltimore Ravens president Ozzie Newsome when the Ravens executive was in Mobile, Alabama, for the Senior Bowl; however, Newsome refused to meet with Russell.
 In April 2011, Lucas, who had become frustrated with Russell's work ethic, reportedly severed all ties with Russell and asked him to leave the Houston area.

-In 2013, Russell stated that he was interested in returning to the NFL, and would train with various NFL players, including Marshall Faulk and Jeff Garcia, along with Olympian Ato Boldon.
+In 2013, Russell stated that he was interested in returning to the NFL, and would train at the Test Football Academy in Martinsville, New Jersey with various NFL players, including Marshall Faulk and Jeff Garcia, along with Olympian Ato Boldon.
 Russell's comeback attempt was documented by Bleacher Report in a series titled JaMarcus Russell's Road Back to the NFL.
 In May 2013, NFL Network's Ian Rapoport reported Russell had returned to his rookie weight of 265 pounds.
 Interest from the Chicago Bears and Baltimore Ravens had also been reported.
 Russell tried out for the Bears on June 7, 2013, and, according to a report from ESPN, presented a "solid" performance while working out alongside fellow free-agent quarterbacks Trent Edwards and Jordan Palmer.
 The Bears did not sign him, stating they were not interested in adding a fourth quarterback to the roster.
 However, the Bears did sign both Edwards and Palmer two months later.
-In April 2016, Russell told Sports Illustrated that he had written letters to all 32 NFL teams asking for a tryout and pledging to play one year for free, although no team responded to the letters.
+In April 2016, Russell told Sports Illustrated that he had written letters to all 32 NFL teams asking for a tryout and pledging to be a water boy or run the scout team for free if it meant getting another shot in the NFL, although no team responded to the letters.